marco294/9GAG-Test/README.md

 ## Known Issues

-1. Cannot recognise the caption tag that contain Emoji before '@'/'#'.

-2. The relative created time is close to the official IG post time, but not exactly same with the official IG post.
+1. The relative created time is close to the official IG post time, but not exactly same with the official IG post.

-3. Not support the new multi-photo function in IG
+2. Not support the new multi-photo function in IG

 ## Future expected improvement